stampit-org/docs/README.md

 ## Node.js usage

 For node.js it is recommended to use the [`@stamp/it`](https://github.com/stampit-org/stamp/tree/master/packages/it) module.
 Its source code is more readable than `stampit` module, so you can easily debug its internals if needed.
-In addition, it will work in other JavaScript environments and ES5-compatible engines.
+In addition, it will work in any other ES5-compatible JavaScript environments.

 ```bash
 npm i -S @stamp/it